alexej-schelle/Idr-Web-Spiders/README.md

 - Minimization and prediction of risks through optimal data presentation.

-In order to start IDR for Crawlers, simply insert the Java Script Code for IDR for Crawlers to the header section of your web page and ask for activation of your IDR at support@krealix.de.
+In order to start IDR for Web Crawlers, simply insert the Java Script Code for IDR for Web Crawlers to the header section of your web page and ask for activation of your IDR at support@krealix.de.

 Copyright 2021,
 KREALIX.DE.